jawad1505/aws-solution-architect/Databases/Readme.md

       * For Read you can point your db
       * upto 5 read replicas of one DB
       * you can have read replicas in a second region
+      * Backups should be ON for activating read replicas

 ### * Types of RDS Databases
   1. MYSQL